DataDog/integrations-core/openshift/README.md

       create: true
 ```

-You can apply this when you initially deploy the Agent.
-Or, you can execute a `helm upgrade` after making this change to apply the SCC.
+You can apply this when you initially deploy the Agent, or you can execute a `helm upgrade` after making this change to apply the SCC.

-See the [Distributions][15] page and the [Helm repo for more examples][16].
+See the [Distributions][15] page and the [Helm repo][16] for more examples.

 <!-- xxz tab xxx -->
 <!-- xxx tab "Daemonset" xxx -->